pyladiesams/conformal-prediction-jan2024/README.md

 ## Workshop description
 During the workshop we will apply conformal prediction:
-1. add a prediction interval to a point forecast
+1. Add a prediction interval to a point forecast
-2. calibrate a probabilistic forecast
+2. Calibrate a probabilistic forecast (conformalized quantile regression)

+Open the notebooks in the workshop folder to make the assignment.
+You can find the full code in the notebooks in the solutions folder.
+Both notebooks show how implement that step in the `crepes` package, the `MAPIE` package and manually by yourself.

 ## Requirements
 Python >= 3.10 and experience with making a regression forecast.
 In the workshop we take a LightGBM